zachgrayio/binaural-beats/README.md

 - `//engine`: The binaural audio engine: a Scala library which can be consumed by JVM programs
 - `//cli`: A Scala CLI program which can generate binaural audio files based on input arguments
 - `//dubber`: Some various pydub-based audio utility programs, used during the ensembling steps
-- `//dsl`: A Bazel DSL which can be used to define Bazel targets which will generate binaural beats audio files when invoked with Bazel.
+- `//dsl`: A declarative DSL (domain-specific-language) implemented in Bazel which can be used to define Bazel targets which will generate binaural beats audio files when invoked with Bazel.

-## DSL
+## Binaural DSL

+The binaural DSL (domain-specific-language) is the easiest way to work with this toolkit, as each of the libraries and programs defined within is in service to enabling this easy, expressive DSL.

-### Tutorial:
+### Tutorial

+These steps are all that is needed to define advanced, multi-staged binaural beats.

 #### 1: Load the binaural DSL operations we'd like to make use of: